St Andrew's Church, Woodwalton: Recent history and present day

-Over the years items and material have been stolen from the church.
+Over the years, items and material have been stolen from the church.
 Lead was taken from the roofs in 1956 and 1964.
 Since the church was declared redundant it has suffered from vandalism, with much of the stained glass and other fittings and furniture being damaged.

 After being declared redundant, the church was used as a major location in the 1984 TV film "And the Wall Came Tumbling Down", an episode of Hammer House of Mystery and Suspense (known as Fox Mystery Theater in the U.S.).

 It has been passed into the care of the charity the Friends of Friendless Churches.
 The charity holds a 999-year lease with effect from 24 June 1979.

-The church's foundations are moving due to defective drainage, with the tower and the body of the church settling at different rates.
+The church's foundations have moved due to defective drainage, with the tower and the body of the church settling at different rates.
 There is also serious cracking in the chancel.
 The church has been examined by a structural engineer and by an architect, and their reports have been used to support an application for a grant towards repairs.
-The church is on the Heritage at Risk Register.
-High-level repairs were completed to tower and roofs in 2013.
+The church is no longer on the Heritage at Risk Register.
+High-level repairs were completed to the tower and roofs in 2013.

-The organ made by the Casson Positive Company is no longer present; it has been given to St Barnabas' Church, Huntingdon.
+The organ made by the Casson Positive Company is no longer present; it was given to St Barnabas' Church, Huntingdon.

 A picture of the church appears on the cover of the book The Nation's Favourite Churches by Andrew Barr.